-Anyway, George returned and finished off the Suns with pull-up jumpers and squirmed inside for some layups and helped put the clamps on everyone not named Devin Booker (31 points) and Chris Paul (22) and even those two didn’t harm LA despite those numbers.
+Anyway, George returned and finished off the Suns with pull-up jumpers, squirmed inside for some layups and helped put the clamps on everyone not named Devin Booker (31 points) and Chris Paul (22).
+Even those two didn’t harm LA despite those numbers.

-George was needed because the Clippers played this game on the Suns court, again without Kawhi and Serge Ibaka, and this time also without Ivica Zubac, sidelined with a bum knee.
-Only two starters had been starters on opening night.
+George was needed because the Clippers played this game on the Suns court, without Leonard, Serge Ibaka and this time, without Ivica Zubac (sidelined with a bum knee).
+Only two starters in Game 5 were starters on opening night.
 LA had to go small, and this was dangerous against center Deandre Ayton, the best player for Phoenix in this series.
 And with the Clippers being down 3-1, a screaming arena was ready to shovel dirt on their 2020-21 grave.

 There was a nice contribution once again from Reggie Jackson (23 points) and a solid early start by Marcus Morris (22) and whoa … DeMarcus Cousins had an atonement game with 15 points (and one foul) in 11 minutes off the bench.
 Those players stunned the Suns, for sure.

 But, back to George.
-This stigma he’s battling has roots mainly in his post-Pacers days, when he and Russell Westbrook couldn’t save Oklahoma City, especially when Damian Lillard waved them bye-bye and George countered by saying “that’s a bad shot.”
+This stigma he’s battling has roots mainly in his post-Indiana Pacers days, when he and Russell Westbrook couldn’t save Oklahoma City — especially when Damian Lillard waved them bye-bye in the first round of 2019.
+George countered by saying Lillard’s series winner was “a bad shot.”

-It escalated in the bubble when George picked the absolute wrong time to slog through his worst stretch as a pro, misfiring often in the playoffs and clunking at the end when the Clippers blew a 3-1 lead to Denver in the second round.
-George said he battled demons caused by being in the bubble, and normally folks would have empathy for other players going through the same issues, but no hankies for George, for some reason.
+It escalated in the bubble when George picked the absolute wrong time to slog through his worst stretch, misfiring often in the playoffs and clunking at the end when the Clippers blew a 3-1 lead to the Denver Nuggets in the West semifinals.
+George said he battled demons caused by being in the bubble, and normally folks would have empathy for other players going through the same issues.
+But, no hankies for George for some reason.

 “I don’t know where this trolling BS comes from where the internet controls the narrative about the players,” said Cousins.
 “It’s become quite silly.
 Respect these players.
 Respect these greats … he’s one of the most special guys to lace his shoes up.”

-Well, anything that happened to George before Game 5 of this series, the good and the bad, the praise and criticism, the slaps and salutes, none of it means anything right now.
+Anything that happened to George before Game 5 of this series — the good and the bad, the praise and criticism, the slaps and salutes — none of it means anything right now.
 The Ride took another sharp turn and rose up the hill where the view is gorgeous.